 Gould's shipworm grows to several inches in length with a long, worm-like body.
 It has two small shells with toothed ridges at one end of its body and two small siphons and two hard, segmented pallets at the other end of its body.
 The pallets look like stacks of tiny ice cream cones.

 Lives within calcified tunnels in untreated wood, which protect the shipworm’s soft body.
 It uses its boring shells to scrape away pieces of wood to form a tunnel.
 The end of each tunnel has a pinhole-sized entryway to the water; the shipworm’s siphons stick out into the water through this hole.
 Each shipworm’s tunnel never intersects with another tunnel, even if there are multiple tunnels in a single piece of wood.

 Found throughout the lower Chesapeake Bay, with a range that extends into the brackish waters of the middle Bay.

 Shipworms feed mainly on wood, but may also eat planktonic particles brought in through the incurrent siphon.

 Shipworms release eggs into the water column.
 Free-swimming larvae eventually hatch from the eggs.
-Larvae remain in the water for 2-3 weeks before settling on any submerged untreated wood surface, such as pilings, ship planking, and tree trunks or branches.
+Larvae remain in the water for 2 to 3 weeks before settling on any submerged untreated wood surface, such as pilings, ship planking, and tree trunks or branches.
 Larvae use a small foot to move around on the wood’s surface.
 Once they find a suitable place, they anchor themselves using thin threads secreted from a gland on the foot.
 Larvae use their tiny boring shells to drill and burrow into the wood, where they develop into adults.